Don Fullmer: Boxing career

-Fullmer retired from the ring in 1973.
-In his retirement, he worked for the Salt Lake County Fire Department.
-Along with his brothers, he ran the Fullmer Brothers boxing gym in West Jordan.
+Fullmer retired from the ring in 1972.
+After his retirement, he worked for the Salt Lake County Fire Department.
+Along with his brothers, and he ran the Fullmer Brothers boxing gym in West Jordan.
 The gym provided for kids to work out for free.

 Death

-Don Fullmer died of leukemia on January 28, 2012, aged 72.
-He and his wife, Nedra, had five sons.
+Don Fullmer died of leukemia on January 28, 2012, aged 72 in West Jordan, Utah.
+He was survived by his wife, Nedra and his five sons.